D7ry/Tetrium/readme.md

 ### Dual-Frame Buffer Rendering

-The engine holds two off-screen frame buffers, one buffer for the RGB color space, and the other for OCV color space.
+The engine holds two off-screen frame buffers, each responsible for one color space.

-Each tick, the engine simultaneously renders to the buffers with the RGB and OCV pipeline, respectively.
+Each tick, the engine simultaneously renders to the two buffers.

 Once the rendering is done, depending on the presentation mode:

 - `TetraMode::kDualProjector`: both buffers are committed to either RGB or OCV projector.
 - `TetraMode::kEvenOddSoftwareSync` or `TetraMode::kEvenOddHardwareSync`: the engine determines the